BOJ's Kiuchi against setting timeframe for price goal

 "There's still uncertainty on whether Japan's economy will head for a full-fledged recovery," he said, pointing to risks such as persistent market jitters over Europe's debt woes.

-At present, the BOJ targets government bonds with maturity of up to three years under the asset-buying and lending programme, its key monetary easing tool.
+At present, the BOJ targets government bonds with maturity of up to three years under the asset-buying and lending program, its key monetary easing tool.

 It purchases longer-dated bonds in a separate, regular market operation dubbed "rinban," though sets a self-imposed rule of limiting the balance of its bond holdings to the amount of bank notes in circulation.